semuconsulting/pyubx2/README.md

 ---
 ## <a name="cli">Command Line Utility</a>

+**DEPRECATION NOTICE:** The gnssdump CLI utility will be moving to the `pygnssutils` library in subsequent versions, along with a range of other GNSS and RTK utilities.

 If `pyubx2` is installed using pip, a command line utility `gnssdump` is automatically installed into the Python 3 scripts (bin) directory.
 This utility is capable of streaming and parsing NMEA, UBX and RTCM3 data from any data stream (including Serial and File) to the terminal or to designated NMEA, UBX or RTCM3 protocol handlers.
 A protocol handler could be a writeable output media (e.g. File or socket) or an evaluable Python expression.